mrkkrp/megaparsec-site/tutorials/indentation-sensitive-parsing.md

 First message may be a bit surprising, but Megaparsec knows that there must be at least one item in the list, so it checks indentation level and it's 1, which is incorrect, so it reports it.
-I find current behavior satisfactory, but it may be changed in the future.

 ## Nested indented list